 In 1982, CURA site tenants founded the Clinton Preservation Local Development Corporation ("CPLDC").
 The CPLDC drafted a plan that proposed to:

-- Retain existing residential, commercial, not for profit and cultural uses - Build new mixed income housing while preserving and rehabilitating existing housing - Provide additional and open space
+- Retain existing residential, commercial, not for profit and cultural uses - Build new mixed income housing while preserving and rehabilitating existing housing

-4 The CURA expired in 2009.
+&lt;sup>4 The CURA expired in 2009.